 If the evidence for pheromone perfume isn't particularly convincing, why are we still so in love with the idea?
 Amanda Carr, fragrance trend forecaster and cofounder of We Wear Perfume, hints that it's something to do with our intrinsic human need for affection.
 "If you're young and beautiful and after a mate, wearing perfume becomes all about attracting someone with how you smell.
 But the idea that a magical 'pheromone' ingredient can make you irresistible is something we'd all be interested in."

 The pandemic has definitely had an effect on how we connect with people, adds Amanda.
-"We crave kindness, happiness, and comfort from other humans because many of us were deprived of it during lockdown.
+"We crave kindness, happiness and comfort from other humans because many of us were deprived of it during lockdown.
 For anyone who lost their sense of smell during COVID, not to be able to smell the comforting scent of your own home, or your partner, or family, can be devastating and isolating."
 Marina agrees: "As human beings, we seem to have a basic need for attention and love from others so it's very easy to take advantage of this."
-Though Marina thinks pheromone perfume is a fad, she says that believing in it accounts for a psychological boost, which can kickstart an unconscious positive behavioral change in the wearer — and even lead to an unexpected response from others.
+Though Marina thinks pheromone perfume is a fad, she says that believing in it accounts for a psychological boost, which can kickstart an unconscious positive behavioural change in the wearer — and even lead to an unexpected response from others.

 On the surface, wearing pheromone perfume is pretty harmless.
 But could it be a little cunning?
 After all, it's basically like hacking another person's senses with the intention of alluring them.
 Amanda says it's about as crafty as wearing Spanx.
 "We all put on our 'best face' when we're trying to attract a partner, or wear our smartest white shirt or coolest jeans.
 Making yourself smell good seems pretty natural — but it would only be cunning if it worked."